 And then… I realized my other neighbors might enjoy this writing paper, too.
 So, I got an easy-to-remember Bit.ly URL, Free2Color.

 After that, I created the following sign, colored it (by hand, of course), and taped it to our front door.

 This goes along with another recent, hippie-style project for my neighbors:

 Every morning during the week of Earth Day, I put a new message in one of my front windows.
 I printed the signs large enough so passers-by could read them when they’re on their way to work, or walking their dogs.

 Most of the messages came from late 1960s’ and early 70s’ songs… things from Woodstock and the hippie era, in general.
-Others reflect similar attitudes.
+Others reflected similar attitudes.

-Here are a few of them, stacked on my floor.
+Here were a few of them, stacked on my floor.

-If you like this idea, the font is Elsie Swash Caps Black font, and the size should be at least 120 pts to be read by people passing by your home.
+If you like this window-sign idea, the font is Elsie Swash Caps Black font, and the size should be at least 120 pts to be read by people passing by your home.
 (For other signs, I’ve used Placard GF at about 150 pts, and a few similar fonts.)

-Generally, I’m printing on two sheets of 8.5″ x 11″ paper, horizontal, and then I tape them together to make the window sign.
+Generally, I printed them on two sheets of 8.5″ x 11″ paper, horizontal, and then I taped them together to make the window sign.